Tanks, Flyovers And Heightened Security: Trump's Fourth Of July Ups Taxpayer Cost

 However, some groups are determined to make it clear Trump isn't their favorite president.
 And that could mean more demands for security.

-Progressive political organization VoteVets, which largely supports Democratic military veterans on Capitol Hill, has raised about $40,000 off their plans to counter Trump.
+Progressive political organization VoteVets, which largely supports Democratic military veterans on Capitol Hill, has raised about $40,000 off its plans to counter Trump.

 The group is helping spearhead an effort to pass out thousands of shirts on the Fourth featuring the late Arizona Republican Sen. John McCain, the Navy war hero and lawmaker who died last year and remains a target of Trump's ire.

-Activist group CODEPINK will display the "Baby Trump" blimp that has been seen at protests around the world.
-The group received a physical permit this week to stand up the 20-foot balloon at the Northwest quadrant of the National Mall at 17th Street, said co-director Medea Benjamin.
+Activist group Code Pink will display the "Baby Trump" blimp that has been seen at protests around the world.
+The group received a physical permit this week to stand the 20-foot balloon on the northwest quadrant of the National Mall at 17th Street, said co-director Medea Benjamin.

-Now, they are fighting to gain FAA approval to inflate the balloon with a small portion of helium to lift the balloon at least 2 feet off the ground.
-If not, they'll inflate the balloon with a leaf blower to meet requirements, Benjamin said.
+Now, the group is fighting to gain FAA approval to inflate the balloon with a small portion of helium to lift it at least 2 feet off the ground.
+If not, it will inflate the balloon with a leaf blower to meet requirements, Benjamin said.

-The group will also be passing out 100 mini-versions of the balloons, Benjamin noted.
+The group will also be passing out 100 miniversions of the balloons, Benjamin noted.

 "It will be wild," she said.
 "There will be tons of people."